 The cashier's office.
 They offer installment plans in case you are unable to make a one time payment.
 If you have applied for financial aid (but have yet to receive the results), make sure you are not dropped from your classes by talking to the personnel at the cashier's office.
 I haven't registered for a particular class but I want to take it anyway.
 What can I do?
 Show up in the first day of the class you want and see if the instructor will give you an add-code.
 The likeliness of you getting into the class depends on the class size.
 The bigger the class, the more chance of you getting an add-code for it.
-When should I drop classes?
+When and where should I get my books?